-The kBox and kPulley have many features for building strength, mass and power, which is critical in rugby union as well as rugby league, with many teams and athletes incorporating flywheel training already.
+With the kBox and kPulley coaches get ground-breaking tools for building strength, mass and power, which is critical in rugby union as well as rugby league, with many teams and athletes incorporating flywheel training already.

 Being a sprint based and momentum based sport, the applications for the kBox can be wide-ranging in rugby.
 It can be used to add strength and mass to players, both upper and lower body strength.
 Around the sprinting aspect of the sport, it is useful for both explosive power, eccentric strength and change of direction ability but also for injury prevention when it comes to sprint related injuries.